humanmade/altis-cloud/docs/architecture.md

 ## Object caching servers

 Each environment contains at least one Redis server, used for persistent [object caching](./object-cache.md).
-This server acts as a key-value cache store, offloading expensive queries from the database.
+This server acts as a key-value cache store, offloading expensive queries from the database, using the [WordPress Object Cache interface](https://developer.wordpress.org/reference/classes/wp_object_cache/).

 On high-availability plans, an additional hot-standby replica runs in a separate availability zone, ensuring resilience against hardware failures.